Canon RF 35mm F1.4 L VCM Lens Review

 Canon RF 35mm F1.4 L VCM Lens Switches

 As first seen on the Canon RF 24-105mm F2.8 L IS USM Z Lens, the RF 35mm F1.4 L Lens has a smoothly integrated step-less manual aperture ring, a feature primarily desired by videographers.
-With the ring in the A (Auto) position, the camera controls the aperture setting, and all other settings force the aperture to the selected opening.
-A spring-loaded Iris Lock switch holds the aperture ring in the A setting, avoiding inadvertent changes, or in the manual range, locking out the A option.
+With the ring in the A (Auto) position, the camera controls the aperture setting, and all other settings force the aperture to the selected opening in 1/32 steps.
+A spring-loaded Iris Lock switch holds the aperture ring in the A setting, avoiding inadvertent changes, or, in the manual range, locking out the A option.

 Note that an EOS R-series camera model introduced in 2024 or later is required to use the aperture ring for stills.